Kirklinton

 Kirklinton is a village in the Cumberland district, in the English county of Cumbria.
 The population of the civil parish of Kirklinton Middle, taken at the 2011 census was 384.
-It is a few miles away from the large village of Longtown.
+It is a few miles away from the small town of Longtown.
 It has a church called St Cuthbert's Church.
-The parish contains the village of Smithfield.
+The parish of Kirklinton Middle contains the village of Smithfield.

 The village lies near the boundary between the civil parishes of Kirklinton Middle and Hethersgill, so that while the church is in the former the adjacent vicarage is in the latter.

 Two miles north of the village, Brackenhill Tower is a restored pele tower, built in 1584 and little altered externally.